top of page

 Uniforms

-Class B: Scout T-shirt from Troop or other Scouting activity.
-Class "B" uniforms are acceptable at camp and various informal activities.
-A Class "B" uniform includes a Troop 193 T-shirt.
-A leader will advise which attire is appropriate for the activity.
-Troop 193 T-shirts can be purchased at by visiting our online store.
+"Class B": Scout T-shirt from the Troop or other Scouting activity.
+Class "B" uniforms are acceptable at camp and various informal events.
+Troop 193 T-shirts can be purchased at by visiting our online store or place your order with Kathie.

 Merit Badges (MB)

-3. Counselor signs off on completed requirements.
+2. Counselor signs Blue Card to indicate completed requirements.

 Rank Requirements